tektoncd/pipeline/tekton/README.md

        value: revision-for-vX.Y.Z-invalid-tags-boouuhhh # REPLACE with the commit you'd like to build from (not a tag, since that's not created yet)
    ```

- 1. Post-processing services perform post release automated tasks.
-Today the only
-    service available collects the `PipelineRun` logs uploads them to the release
-    bucker.
-To use release post-processing services, update the
-    [`resources.yaml`](./resources.yaml) file to add a valid targetURL in the
-    cloud event `PipelineResource` named `post-release-trigger`:

-    ```yaml
-    apiVersion: tekton.dev/v1alpha1
-    kind: PipelineResource
-    metadata:
-      name: post-release-trigger
-    spec:
-      type: cloudEvent
-      params:
-        - name: targetURI
-          value: http://el-pipeline-release-post-processing.default.svc.cluster.local:8080 # This has to be changed to a valid URL
-    ```

-    The targetURL should point to the event listener configured in the cluster.
-    The example above is configured with the correct value for the  `dogfooding`
-    cluster.

 1. To run against your own infrastructure (if you are running
    [in the production cluster](https://github.com/tektoncd/plumbing#prow) the
    default account should already have these creds, this is just a bonus - plus